Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 Detached House or Single-Story Attached Dwelling

-In Australia, with LPG gas cylinder storage (propane gas storage) at home, gas bottle storage (propane tank safety regulations) permits you to have 10kg indoors per dwelling.
+In Australia, with LPG gas cylinder storage (propane gas storage) at home, gas bottle location regulations permits you to have 10kg indoors per dwelling.

 Please note that balconies are considered indoor areas for LPG gas cylinder safety.